Hanshen-Xiao/Hanshen-Xiao.github.io/_pages/about.md

   - /about.html
 ---

 I'm currently a post-doc researcher at NVIDIA Research.
-Starting in the Fall of 2025, I will be an assistant professor in the [Department of Computer Science at Purdue University](https://www.cs.purdue.edu/).
+Starting in the Summer of 2025, I will be an assistant professor in the [Department of Computer Science at Purdue University](https://www.cs.purdue.edu/).
 I received my PhD degree from the EECS Department of MIT advised by [Srini Devadas](https://people.csail.mit.edu/devadas) and earned my B.S. degree in Mathematics from Tsinghua University.

 I am broadly interested in information privacy, security and robust statistics.
 I endeavor to establish theory and tools for provable, interpretable and usable security and privacy exploiting statistical, information-theoretical and cryptographic methods.
 In particular, I focus on